Evelyn Hurwicz (née Jensen)

 They were married on July 19, 1944.

-Below is a picture of them just a few days later, on July 23, 1944, at the Hotel Bismarck.
+Below is a picture of them just a few days later, on July 23, 1944, at the Hotel Bismarck in Chicago.
 (They’re the ones who are totally in love and can’t stop looking at each other.)
 The picture below that shows them a few years later, in 1946.

 They had four children: Sarah (born December 7, 1946), Michael (January 18, 1949), Ruth (May 25, 1951) and Maxim (September 5, 1953).